 Full-Spectrum CBD products contain the whole flower with all of its components.
 The most well-known cannabinoids in cannabis are CBD and THC.
 However, there are over 100 cannabinoids in the cannabis flower, and hundreds of other compounds such as terpenes and flavonoids, which give each strain of cannabis its unique characteristics.
 With Full-Spectrum products, you are getting all the cannabinoids, terpenes, and flavonoids.

 Broad-Spectrum products contain many, or most, of the components of Full-Spectrum products, but they have been processed in various ways to remove certain elements of the flower.
 Most commonly, they have been processed to remove the cannabinoid THC, which is the psychoactive component of cannabis.
-Legal hemp contains only 0.3% or less THC already, but Broad-Spectrum products contain no THC.
+Legal hemp contains only 0.3% or less THC.
+Broad-Spectrum products contain zero THC.

-Isolate is exactly what the name means – the desired molecule (CBD for instance) has been extracted from the plant, leaving behind all the other components so that they contain the pure CBD molecule.
-This is available in oil, and as CBD crystals or bars in a concentrated form.
+Isolate is exactly what the name implies – the desired molecule (CBD for instance) has been extracted from the plant, leaving out all the other components so that isolate contains only the pure CBD molecule.
+This is available in oil, as CBD crystals or bars in a concentrated form.

 So which is best?